+When I collected cameras as a kid I ended up with lots of basic cameras, mostly Instamatics and box cameras.
 When I started collecting again a few years ago I decided to focus on finer equipment.
 But lately some of the camera-collecting bloggers I follow have been getting some delightful images from their box cameras.
 I wanted to join the party, so I went box shopping.
-I decided to look only at post-war cameras that took 120 film, because later box cameras usually had better viewfinders and 120 film is still manufactured.
-That knocked out the entire line of Kodaks, which all took 620 film.
-620 is just 120 on a narrower spool, and you can respool 120 onto those spools or buy the film already respooled.
-I’ve done that, but it’s losing its allure.
-That made the Ansco Shur Shot the obvious choice.
+I decided to look only at post-war cameras that took 120 film.
+Later box cameras usually had better viewfinders and you can still buy 120 film.
+That knocked out nearly all of the Kodaks, since most took 620 film, long discontinued.
+The Ansco Shur Shot became an attractive choice.

 Ansco was probably second to Kodak in popularity; they cranked out basic cameras by the thousands.
 They started making Shur Shots in about 1935.
 In those days, the company that owned Ansco also owned German camera and film maker Agfa, so you’ll find Shur Shots with the Agfa logo on them, too.
 US companies that owned, or were owned by, German firms were ordered to divest during World War II, so later Shur Shots like mine are Ansco only.

-I was also pleased with this shot of the walking path through the park.
+I was pleased with this shot of the walking path through the park.